beothorn/OneClickStableDifusionAutomatic1111Colab/README.md

 This launcher runs in a single cell and uses google drive as your disk.
 This means your generations are saved to gdrive and faster startup times.

+Also a random password is generated on each run, which makes it safer from getting hijacked by bots scanning gradio urls.

 # How

 Create an account at [huggingface](https://huggingface.co)